sathishkumar67/GPT-2-IMDB-Sentiment-Fine-Tuning-with-PPO/README.md

 ```

 ### Code Overview
-#### `build_dataset`
-The `build_dataset` function constructs the dataset for training.
+1. The `build_dataset` function constructs the dataset for training.
 It tokenizes the IMDB reviews, filters out reviews with less than 200 tokens, and truncates the reviews to a random length for input.

-#### `collator`
-The `collator` function formats the data into batches.
+2. The `collator` function formats the data into batches.
-The main training loop fine-tunes the model using PPO.
-It involves generating responses, calculating rewards using a sentiment analysis model, and updating the model.

-#### Main Training Loop
-The main training loop fine-tunes the model using PPO.
+3. The main training loop fine-tunes the model using PPO.
 It involves generating responses, calculating rewards using a sentiment analysis model, and updating the model.

 ### Saving the Model
 The model and tokenizer are saved after training to the specified directory.